walk·about noun ˈwȯ-kə-ˌbau̇t

 Meanwhile, we started to think about some of the places we wanted to visit on this trip – not specific places but rather regions of the country.
 As we realized the distances that we wanted to cover, we decided to extend our walkabout to three years instead of two, which is our current plan.

 After many years of planning, we rented our home, got rid of a lot of our “stuff”, put the rest in storage and moved into our 39′ Class A diesel motorhome, Island Girl.
-The two of us are taking three years off to travel the U.S. and Canada with our canine companion, Angel.
-We hope to find the perfect community in which to establish our next home along the way.
+The two of us traveled throughout the U.S. and Canada for just under four years with our canine companion, Angel.